psliwka/tarball-deploy/README.md

   ```
   restrict,command="tarball-deploy --workdir=/your/remote/deployment/dir" ssh-rsa AAAAB3Nza...
   ```
-* Symink `/your/remote/deployment/dir/current` to a place where your web server is expected to find your site content (usually something like `~/domains/example.com/public_html`)
+* Symlink `/your/remote/deployment/dir/current` to a place where your web server is expected to find your site content (usually something like `~/domains/example.com/public_html`)